 Diamond Bank as it is called was started in 1990 and currently is worth more than 4 billion dollars in total assets and it is one of the licensed commercial banks in Nigeria.

-FCMB is notorious for their monumental buildings that often make you ask if any form of business activity is going on inside it whether you accidentally stumbled into a museum/ national heritage building however, total assets of more than 3.65 billion says that a lot is going on under those monumental roofs.
+FCMB is notorious for their monumental buildings that often make people ask if any form of business activity is going on inside it or whether you accidentally stumbled into a museum/national heritage building, however, total assets of more than 3.65 billion says that a lot is going on under those monumental roofs.
 FCMB has subsidiaries that offer pension services, stock brokerage and investment banking.

 Started in 1945, and usually involving some degree of thinking before it is remembered, it is one of the longest surviving banks in Nigeria and has continuously been in the banking business for more than 70 years.